uwolfram/Raman2/README.md

 * the background corrected spectra
 * writes CINMS_001_live_1_*.pdf to illustrate wavelet (Lorentzian function) used for analyses

 # Example run

 see above

 # Misc

+## Background correction
 note ramanAnal.py can call two different background corrections that do essentially the same backgroundCorrection() # own code backgroundCorrection2() # imports baselineCorrection

+## bash file to analyse many spectra on linux
 if you wish to execute for many spectra, you could make an executable text file with the following content:

 #! /bin/bash